 - Self-assessments coping strategies, resilience quotient and mental toughness index

 - How to reduce stress and navigate moods, feelings and difficult days

-- Develop skills and strategies to improve emotional resilience for personal effectiveness.
+- Develop resilience skills for personal effectiveness.

 The success of the program is dependent upon committed and dedicated participants who are seeking to play an active leadership role in delivering success in the talent development environment.
 Places are strictly limited, so those wishing to be accepted onto the program must be committed to: